pluralsight/guides/in-review/java-and-j2ee/java-8-stream-api-part-1/article.md

 Optional<T> min(Comparator<? super T> comparator)
 ```

-And in the case of the primitive versions of the Stream interface, we have the following methods:
+The primitive versions of the Stream interface have the following methods:

 **IntStream**
 ```java